RDistinct/Understanding-React-Props-Hooks/README.md

 #### DEFAULT PROPS

-Sometimes you want to set default values for props, for instance when we dont have props data passed in.
+Sometimes you want to set default values for props, for instance when we don't have props data passed in.
 We use `defaultProps` property in a component to set default values of our props.
 We use the component's name then `dot(.)` followed by `defaultProps`.
 This ensures that props are not without value.
-When we pass value in the component later, then these default values are overriden.
+When we pass value in the component later, then these default values are overridden.

 ```jsx default props
 function MyProducts({ name, description, price }) {